No-Invita/Final-Project-OOP/README.md

 * For that, you can execute the next comand:

   `pip install SpeechRecognition pyttsx3 PyAudio pytz google-auth google-api-python-client`
-* Once you have the code and the dependecies have been installed you can try the program by executing the file main.py which is in the src folder
+* Once you have the code and the dependecies have been installed you can try the program by executing the file main.py which is in the src folder.
+* When Peter ask you what do you want he to do tell him you want to know your next classes or you want to know your classes.
+It is fundamental that you mention the word "clase".